KARNATISAITHARUN/documentation/using-ocular/common-queries/data-flows.md

 ## Finding Flows from a Sink to Source

 With ShiftLeft Ocular, it is actually possible to traverse back from a source to a sink.
-For cases in which there might be multiple flows, use `.caller` construct on the `sink` method repeatedly until a source function is reached that satisfies the traits of interest.
+For cases in which there might be multiple flows, use the `.caller` construct on the `sink` method repeatedly until a source function is reached that satisfies the traits of interest.

 For the given `sink` (a method having a name with `Runtime` and `exec` in its full name), the query recursively find its calling methods (`.caller`) until a method is reached that is accessible from outside (`isPublic`), and has at least one parameter of the type `java.Lang.String` which is the required `source`.